Critical Archive of the Visual and Related Arts

 Getty Tomb.
 1890

 The Getty Tomb makes it clearer than any Sullivan I've seen that, in his designs, ornamentation works insofar as it is set off — allowed for — by flatness and inarticulate space, by the lack of ornamentation.
 This isn't just to say that Sullivan creates rhythms by playing decoration off of its absence (though he does do this, of course).
 Rather, I mean that there's, like, an ontology of ornament going on in his buildings: he demonstrates that the power of a pattern encrusting some cornice will derive from (for instance) the band of blank stone that slides along just above it; that a facade without any portals will transform its abutting windowed walls into fonts spilling complexity.
 Differentiation, in other words, was a principle for Sullivan and the necessity of his buildings.
 In the Getty Tomb, this principle is manifest most obviously in the structure's blank bottom half that bursts into floral octagons above, but also in how the three concave curves that crest its molding on two sides are justified by the firm horizontality of that molding at each of the structure’s other two ends.
 This is at once Sullivan's fullest and most quiet design.
-(2025)
+(TFS, 2025)

 St. Louis, MO: Bellefontaine Cemetery